devm33/devm33.com/content/projects/countdown/index.md

 }, false);
 ```

-In the application code the web worker is created and a corresponding event
+The application code creates the web worker and adds a corresponding event
-listener is added for receiving messages back from the worker.
+listener for receiving messages back from the worker.

 ```js
 this.worker = new Worker("search.js");